Q&A: Supplemental lighting

 Supplemental lighting goes hand-in-hand with CO2 use.
 Photosynthesis — you’re utilizing carbon dioxide.
 Generally speaking, carbon dioxide is the limiting factor in photosynthesis, so it is really important to know what the CO2 levels in your operation are like, and monitor those as well, because you could be wasting money on lighting if you simply don’t have enough CO2.
 Or you might be able to get better growth by more economically increasing the CO2 in your environment as opposed to increasing lighting.
 It’s one of those things where it’s important to be aware of the correlation between the two.
 And if you’re going to give one, you’ll get more bang for your buck if you’re providing both.
 Or, since CO2 in a greenhouse is the limiting factor, start with CO2 supplementation, and then you might consider adding more lighting to make better use of the available CO2.

-Read more with the original interview from Produce Grower, here.News and Updates q&a lighting
+Read more with the original interview from Produce Grower, here.q&a lighting